-- 10 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm above floor level. - 11 Leave a space of at least 5cm all round the fryer. - 12 Position the fryer so that the basket handles don't extend up to or over the edge of the work surface, where they might be caught accidentally when passing. - 13 Don't put the fryer under cupboards, shelves, or anything that might be damaged by heat or steam.
-Keep it clear of combustible materials like curtains, or drapes. - 14 Keep the fryer and cables away from the edge of the work surface, and out of reach of children, the infirm, and anyone under the influence of alcohol or other judgement-affecting substances. - 15 Remove the lid(s) from the bowl(s) before use, keep them off while in use, and replace them only after the oil has cooled down fully. - 16 Unwind the cable(s) fully from the cable storage areas before use. - 17 Don't cover the fryer, or put anything on top of it while it's in use. - 18 Before using an aerosol spray in the kitchen, or anywhere that the spray might drift into the kitchen, replace the lids, to avoid contaminating the oil. - 19 Route the cables so they don't overhang, and can't be tripped over or caught. - 20 Unplug the fryer when not in use, before moving, and before cleaning, let it cool down fully before cleaning or storing away. - 21 Don't use accessories or attachments unless we supply them. - 22 Don't use the fryer for anything other than heating cooking oil for deep frying. - 23 Don't use the fryer with an external timer or remote control. - 24 Don't use the fryer if it's damaged or malfunctions. - 25 If the cable is damaged, return the fryer, to avoid hazard.
+- 8 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm above floor level. - 9 Leave a space of at least 5cm (2") all round the fryer. - 10 Position the fryer so that the basket handle doesn't extend up to or over the edge of the work surface, where it might be caught accidentally when passing. - 11 Don't put the fryer under cupboards, shelves, or anything that might be damaged by heat or steam.
+Keep it clear of combustible materials like curtains, or drapes. - 12 Keep the fryer and cable away from the edge of the work surface, and out of reach of children, the infirm, and anyone under the influence of alcohol or other judgement-affecting substance. - 13 Remove the lid from the fryer before use, keep it off while in use, and replace it only after the oil has cooled down fully. - 14 Unwind the cable fully from the storage area before use. - 15 Don't leave the fryer unattended while plugged in. - 16 Don't cover the fryer, or put anything on top of it while it's in use. - 17 Before using an aerosol spray in the kitchen, or anywhere that the spray might drift into the kitchen, replace the lid, to avoid contaminating the oil. - 18 Route the cable so it doesn't overhang, and can't be tripped over or caught. - 19 Unplug the fryer when not in use, before moving and before cleaning, let it cool down fully before cleaning or storing away. - 20 Don't use accessories or attachments unless we supply them. - 21 Don't use the fryer for anything other than heating cooking oil for deep frying. - 22 Don't use the fryer with an external timer or remote control. - 23 Don't use the fryer if it's damaged or malfunctions. - 24 If the cable is damaged, return the fryer, to avoid hazard.